edwinkys/stock-analytic/README.md

 # Interial
 Interial is a tool for beginner investors to know the right stock to buy.
 Interial helps investor in making the right decision in investing their money.

+Interial comes as a web application that very mobile responsive and easily accessible using smartphone.
+Interial front end is developed using React JS and is separeated from the back end that is developed using Flask.

 <br />

 ## Tech Stack